romainducrocq/wheelcc/README.md

     --tacky     print  interm    stage and exit
     --codegen   print  assembly  stage and exit
     --codeemit  print  emission  stage and exit

-[Preprocess]:
-    -E  enable macro expansion with gcc

-[Link]:
-    -S  compile, but do not assemble and link
-    -c  compile and assemble, but do not link

 [Optimize...]:
     (Level 0):